kodepandai/lunox-website/docs/architectur-concepts/service-provider.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Service Provider
-LunoX **Service Providers** have same concept with Laravel Service Providers.
+Lunox **Service Providers** have same concept with Laravel Service Providers.
 Service providers are the central place of all application bootstrapping.
-Your own application, as well as all of LunoX's core services, are bootstrapped via service providers.
+Your own application, as well as all of Lunox's core services, are bootstrapped via service providers.

 All Service Providers are listed in `config/app.ts` file.
 You will see `providers` array in that file.
 You can update what Service Providers you want to register in `providers` array.

 ## Writing Service Provider
 You can make your own Service Providers and load it to your application.
 Check `app/Providers/RouteServiceProvider.ts` for example how to use Service Provider.
-So basically Service Provider is just class that extends LunoX's `ServiceProvider`.
+So basically Service Provider is just class that extends Lunox's `ServiceProvider`.

 ```ts
 import { Route, ServiceProvider } from "lunox";